googleforgames/agones/docs/scheduling_autoscaling.md

 It attempts to _pack_ as much as possible into the smallest set of nodes, to make scaling infrastructure down as easy as possible.

-This affects Allocation Scheduling, Pod Scheduling and Fleet Scale Down Scheduling.
+This affects the Cluster autoscaler, Allocation Scheduling, Pod Scheduling and Fleet Scale Down Scheduling.

+#### Cluster Autoscaler

+To ensure that the Cluster Autoscaler doesn't attempt to evict and move `GameServer` `Pods` onto new Nodes during gameplay, Agones adds the annotation [`"cluster-autoscaler.kubernetes.io/safe-to-evict": "false"`](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#what-types-of-pods-can-prevent-ca-from-removing-a-node) to the backing Pod.

 #### Allocation Scheduling Strategy